What to Eat in Prato

 Prato, located in Tuscany, has a strong regional cuisine.
-Just twenty minutes from Florence, you’ll find Tuscan specialities as well as typical specialities from Prato.
+Just twenty minutes from Florence, you’ll find Tuscan specialties as well as typical specialties from Prato.
 Here, I’ve provided a list of some of the most traditional products for you to try during your stay in Prato.
-Here are the gastronomic specialities of Prato!
+Here are the gastronomic specialties of Prato!

 Savoury Specialties of Prato